-If you’ve lived in a city, you’ll know that walking or cycling is often a convenient travel method.
+If you’ve lived in a city, you’ll know that walking or cycling is often a convenient method of travel.
 You won’t struggle to find parking or have to wait for ride-share services or public transportation.
 That is, if everything you need is within walking or biking distance.

 This straightforward concept emphasizes four crucial elements: